mackron/dr_libs/README.md

 	  under the same licence.
 This is required for ZIP archive support.
 	- Optionally depends on easy_path which is used to strip away some duplicate code if your project happens to already use it (such as my projects).

-The above examples use zip files, however they are not currently supported.
-This will be coming very soon.
+Limitations:
+ - When a file contained within a ZIP file is opened, the entire uncompressed data is loaded onto the heap.
+Keep this in mind when working with large files.
+ - ZIP archives are read-only at the moment.
+ - Any API's that involve changing a file need to be passed a verbose, absolute path.
+This is to ensure there is no ambiguity when choosing the relevant file.
+In the future there will be a special base directory for write operations.

 # How to use it
 There's just a few files.
 Just add these to your project's source tree and you should be good to go.
-The "extras" folder contains implementations of supported package formats - just include the ones you want, and leave out the ones you don't.
-There isn't much here yet, but support for zip files will be coming very soon.
+The "extras" folder contains implementations of supported archive formats - just include the ones you want, and leave out the ones you don't.

 Below is an example:
 ```c